-As at December 31, 2009, the Company was committed to the construction of three LPG carriers and four shuttle tankers scheduled for delivery between June 2010 and July 2011, at a total cost of approximately \$586.8 million, excluding capitalized interest.
-As at December 31, 2009, payments made towards these commitments totaled \$123.3 million (excluding \$24.0 million of capitalized interest and other miscellaneous construction costs), and long-term financing arrangements existed for \$463.5 million of the unpaid cost of these vessels.
-As at December 31, 2009, the remaining payments required to be made under these newbuilding contracts were \$311.8 million (2010), and \$151.7 million (2011).
+As at December 31, 2010, the Company was committed to the construction of three LPG carriers, two shuttle tankers and the conversion of an existing Aframax tanker to an FPSO unit (as described above), at a total cost of approximately \$702.4 million, excluding capitalized interest.
+The three LPG carriers are scheduled for delivery in 2011, the two shuttle tankers are scheduled for delivery between May 2011 and July 2011 and the FPSO unit is scheduled to be delivered in 2012.
+As at December 31, 2010, payments made towards these commitments totaled \$177.6 million (excluding \$17.8 million of capitalized interest and other miscellaneous construction costs), and long-term financing arrangements existed for \$214.7 million of the unpaid cost of these vessels.
+As at December 31, 2010, the remaining payments required to be made under these newbuilding contracts are \$461.7 million in 2011 and \$63.1 million in 2012.